How to Buy a Home in Saratoga Springs, NY (2026)

 Understand What You're Getting Into

 Saratoga Springs is not a buyer's market — and likely won't be anytime soon.
 The city's combination of world-class amenities, top-rated schools, and consistent economic activity makes it one of the most supply-constrained markets in Upstate New York.
-Median prices sit near $380,000, and well-priced homes in popular neighborhoods routinely receive multiple offers.
+Saratoga County's full-year 2025 median sale price was $450,000 per the NYS Department of Taxation and Finance, the city typically prices above the county at large, and well-priced homes in popular neighborhoods routinely receive multiple offers.
 Coming in unprepared is a recipe for frustration.

 Step 1: Get Fully Pre-Approved